camunda/camunda-optimize-examples/plugins/variable-import-plugins/filter-out-variables/README.md

 Finally it is necessary to tell Optimize in which package it should search for the plugin.
-You could do that if you add the following lines to `environment-config.yaml` in the `environment` folder of your Optimize distribution:
+You could do that if you add the following lines to `environment-config.yaml` in the `config` folder of your Optimize distribution:
 ```yaml
 plugin:
   variableImport: